NR HDL Downlink Receiver MATLAB Reference

 nrhdlexamples.sib1Demodulate function.
 The algorithm accepts samples at 61.44 MHz, and uses the results from the previous processing stages to locate and demodulate a grid containing CORESET0 and the scheduled SIB1 transmission.
 The MIB results are used to calculate the parameters of CORESET0, which includes the frequency offset, number of resource blocks, and the monitoring occasion.
 The frequency offset is relative to the location of the detected SSB.
 The first stage of data processing is a DDC which performs a frequency shift to center the SIB1 grid and then downsamples to 30.72 MHz - the maximum bandwidth for CORESET0 in FR1.
 The next stage is to wait for the CORESET0 monitoring occasion - the algorithm contains a timing reference that is synchronized with the SSB Detector timing references to identify the next occurance of the monitioring occasion.
 Once the monitoring occasion is reached the received samples are OFDM demodulated to produce a grid CORESET0 resource blocks wide and two slots in duration.

 nrhdlexamples.coreset0PhaseAdjustment corrects for the phase offset applied on an OFDM symbol basis by the transmitter, as detailed in TS 38.211 section 5.4.
+By default,

 This section shows how to use the MATLAB reference functions to search for SSBs in a waveform, demodulate and decode an SSB to recover the MIB, and recover the scheduled SIB1.